dcangulo/davidangulo.xyz/_posts/2018-02-21-how-to-create-custom-wordpress-shortcode-plugin-from-scratch.md

 ---
 categories: ['Website Development']
 tags: ['WordPress', 'WordPress Plugin', 'PHP']
+title: 'How to create custom WordPress shortcode plugin from scratch'
 ---
 In this tutorial, we would be creating a custom WordPress shortcode plugin.